 Each children’s program in the church, Sunday School, Children’s Church, week-day clubs, if you have these, should be regularly introducing and using hymns.
 Using hymns with children prepares them to have a fuller part in adult worship later on.
 Conversely, to use only children’s songs and choruses in children’s programming may handicap their later integration into the adult services of worship.

-Instead of Heavenly Sunshine and other old chestnuts, why not use the first verse of a good hymn as if it were a “chorus” (or perhaps the refrain of a hymn as a chorus, if it can stand alone)?
+Instead of Heavenly Sunshine or some shallow contemporary song, why not use the first verse of a good hymn as if it were a “chorus” (or perhaps the refrain of a hymn as a chorus, if it can stand alone)?
 Later, other stanzas could be explained and added.

 In some cases, you might have to define a word or explain a concept or two.
 But so much the better.
 How often have we taken a moment to do that with the adults?
 You could also tell a story about the author, or tell how the hymn came to be written.
 (Many such stories appear on this blog.)
 If this is done consistently, what children learn will help to prepare them for more meaningful worship with the whole congregation.